willkoehler/docs/rubber_v2.2.2/rubber_aws_deploy.md

     ssh_options[:forward_agent] = true  # Magic! lets the server use our local github key to pull the deploy set :deploy_via, :remote_cache

+###(Optional) Add a task to precompile assets on the dev system
+This task compiles assets on the dev system and then pushes them up to the server.
+This is desirable in some situations.
+When deploying to a t1.micro instance, precompiling the assets on the server blows the CPU burst window and makes the server unresponsive for a long period of time.
+Precompiling assets locally also eliminates the need for installing a JavaScript runtime on the server (i.e. therubyracer)

+    namespace :deploy do
+      desc "precompile and deploy the assets to the server" after "deploy:update_code", "deploy:precompile_assets"
+      task :precompile_assets, :roles => :app do
+        run_locally "#{rake} RAILS_ENV=#{rails_env} RAILS_GROUPS=assets assets:precompile"
+        transfer(:up, "public/assets", "#{release_path}/public/assets") { print "." }
+        run_locally "rm -rf public/assets"    # clean up to avoid conflicts with development-mode assets end
+    end

+The Rubber precompile assets task is no longer needed because we are precompiling assets locally.
+Delete these lines.

+    if Rubber::Util.has_asset_pipeline?
+      # load asset pipeline tasks, and reorder them to run after
+      ...
+    end

 ##Backups via EBS snapshots (optional)
 EBS snapshots provide an excellent backup mechanism for applications running on AWS.
 The task below is hardcoded to work with a single-server deployment with a single EBS